 ‘I’m not sure,’ Harry said.
 ‘Holly again?’

-‘Perhaps,’ Ollivander murmured.
-He extended a long finger at Harry’s hand.
+‘Perhaps,’ Ollivander murmured, extending a long finger at Harry’s hand.
 ‘A third time if you would, Mr Potter.
 No need for blood this time.
 You will feel warmth from the wood that best suits you.’

 Harry eyed the parchment.
 Holly.
 Oak.
 Ash.
 Hawthorn.
-There’re more woods here than I’ve heard of.
+There’s a lot options.

 Ollivander seized Harry’s hand and pressed his forefinger against a sliver of holly.
 Ollivander’s skin was as cool, soft, and papery as the worn pages of Salazar’s oldest books.
 The piece of wood felt no warmer than Harry’s skin.